Cookies

 For demo purposes, users can work with a predefined, Sample Workspace, which is configured to use virtual hardware.
 In this way, users can still experiment with various features of CAPP by selecting virtual robots and cameras.

 A gray color signalizes that the hardware was not recognized or is not turned on.
-For possible causes of this, please refer to the troubleshooting section of this guide.
+For possible causes of this, please refer to the Troubleshooting PhotoRobot Manual.

 In CAPP, images are organized into projects, items, and folders.